South Florida Bulls: 2020s

-In 2021, the women's basketball team won their first conference titles with both the regular season and tournament AAC crowns and became the first team besides Connecticut to win an AAC title in the sport.
+In 2021, the women's basketball team won their first conference titles with both the regular season and tournament American Conference crowns and became the first team besides Connecticut to win an American Conference title in the sport.

 In November 2021, athletic director Michael Kelly announced that USF would add a women's lacrosse team beginning in the 2023–24 school year (later postponed to the 2024–25 school year), which will make it the first new sport at the school since 1997.
-The following February, USF announced that a women's beach volleyball team would be added in 2024–25.
+The following February, USF announced that a women's beach volleyball team would be added in 2024–25 (later postponed to 2025–26).
+It was later announced that the beach volleyball team would play as members of Conference USA because the American Conference does not sponsor the sport.

-In 2023, Romaine Beckford became the first USF athlete in 30 years to win a NCAA individual national championship after winning the title in the high jump at the 2023 NCAA Division I Indoor Track and Field Championships.
+In 2023, Romaine Beckford became the first USF athlete in 30 years to win an NCAA individual national championship after winning the title in the high jump at the 2023 NCAA Division I Indoor Track and Field Championships.
+In the 2023 NCAA Division I Outdoor Track and Field Championships three months later, Beckford won the high jump national title again.
+Also in 2023, USF's board of trustees approved funding for a new on-campus football stadium, scheduled to open for the 2027 season.
+The stadium will seat 35,000 fans, will be located at the Sycamore Fields, and will have amenities including tailgate areas, club seating, rooftop patios, DJ zones, and a west-side student section modeled on the “U” logo.

+The Bulls men's basketball team won their first regular season conference title in 2024 under first year head coach Amir Abdur-Rahim.

-USF varsity teams have won a total of 160 conference championships and six national championships.
-The school's athletes have won an additional 193 individual conference championships, 16 relay conference championships, 18 individual national championships, and four relay national championships.
+USF varsity teams have won a total of 171 conference championships and 6 national championships.
+The school's athletes have won an additional 230 individual conference championships, 26 relay conference championships, 19 individual national championships, and 5 relay national championships.
 Bulls teams also have four national runner-up finishes in the NCAA and two in the ICSA, plus numerous individual and relay national runner-up finishes.
-Club teams representing USF have won 13 national championships.